Eyescale/Consensus/Release/Version-1.0/README.txt

 		will search the CNDB for all instances verifying 'expression' and, for each instance found: if the instance is an entity, remove the entity from the CNDB; otherwise if the instance is a couple, remove the couple’s relationship instance from the CNDB.
-Note that the removal of an instance entails the removal of all its descendants.

 		if the 'action' expression is not in the form '~( expression )' then 'do action' will attempt to instantiate all entities and relationships